tcobian/my_site_TC/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
-  title = "CEO"
+  title = "Reserach Associate"
-  company = "GenCoin"
+  company = "Patagonia Inc."
   company_url = ""
-  location = "California"
-  date_start = "2017-01-01"
+  location = "Ventura, California" date_start = "2019-07-01"
-  date_end = ""
+  date_end = "2019-10-01"
-  description = """
+  description =
-  Responsibilities include:

-  * Analysing
-  * Modelling
-  * Deploying
   """
+  * Build a library of research on carbon sequestration potential of agricultural products within Patagonia’s supply chain, this was used by management and marketing to guide their regenerative organic program.
+  * Calculate the carbon impact of Patagonia’s surfboard production using life cycle assessment.
+  * Create a model in R that would predict materials ability to repel water after applying different chemistries.
+  * Determine the social, environmental, and technical impacts of different plastics, chemistries, and bio products that was then utilized by materials designers.
+  """

 [[experience]]
-  title = "Professor"
-  company = "University X"
-  company_url = ""
+  title = "Sustaimability Assistant" company = "City of Ventura" company_url = ""
-  location = "California"
-  date_start = "2016-01-01"
+  location = "Ventura, California" date_start = "2017-05-01"
-  date_end = "2016-12-31"
+  date_end = "2017-082-31"
-  description = """Taught electronic engineering and researched semiconductor physics."""
+  description = """"""

 +++